suffolklibraries/sljekyll/news/_posts/2019-10-23-winter-storybook-competition.md

 ---
 layout: sidebar-right
-title: "7-11 year-olds invited to enter our Winter Storybook competition with Imagine That"
+title: "7-11 year-olds invited to enter our Winter Story competition with Imagine That"
 date: 2019-10-23
 author: james-powell
 category: news